After suspensions, Angels rally for 4-3 win over White Sox - NewsBreak

 The White Sox went ahead 3-2 in the seventh on Josh Harrison’s RBI single before the Angels regained the lead in the home half.

-Max Stassi drew a one-out walk from Reynaldo Lopez (4-2) and moved to second on Marsh's single.
-Pinch-runner Monte Harrison and Marsh advanced on Andrew Velazquez's sacrifice bunt before Ward hit a two-run double off the wall in right-center that was just beyond the reach of center fielder Luis Robert.
+Max Stassi drew a leadoff walk from Reynaldo Lopez (4-2) and moved to second on Marsh’s single.
+Pinch-runner Monte Harrison and Marsh advanced on Andrew Velazquez’s sacrifice bunt before Ward hit a two-run double off the wall in right-center that was just beyond Robert’s reach.

-Syndergaard (5-6) allowed three runs on six hits in seven innings and struck out seven.
-It was the right-hander's first victory since May 24 against Texas.
+Syndergaard (5-6) allowed three runs and six hits in seven innings for his first victory since May 24 against Texas.

 Raisel Iglesias worked the ninth for his 14th save.